Du Ji: Service under Cao Pi

 In 220, after Cao Cao's death, his son and successor Cao Pi, summoned Du Ji to Luoyang to serve as a Master of Writing (尚書), in addition to enfeoffing him as a Secondary Marquis (關內侯).
 Later that year, Cao Pi usurped the throne from Emperor Xian and ended the Han dynasty, after which he declared himself emperor of the state of Wei.
 After ascending the throne, Cao Pi promoted Du Ji from a Secondary Marquis to a village marquis under the title "Marquis of Fengle Village" (豐樂亭侯), with a marquisate comprising 100 taxable households.
 More substantially, Du Ji was appointed Colonel-Director of Retainers (司隸校尉), the executive officer in charge of the area surrounding the imperial capital and one of the most powerful positions in the civil bureaucracy.

 In 222, Cao Pi led the Wei armies to invade Wei's rival state, Eastern Wu, in 222.
 He also promoted Du Ji to the position of Supervisor of the Masters of Writing (尚書僕射), entrusting him with administrating state affairs during the expedition.
 Two years later, when Cao Pi travelled to Xuchang, he left matters in Luoyang in Du Ji's hands again.

 In 224, Cao Pi ordered Du Ji to assist in building his fleet for attacking Eastern Wu.
 Du Ji was in charge of the imperial tower ship, the fleet's central flagship.
 While testing the ship on the Tao River (陶河), Du Ji's crew encountered heavy winds and the ship sank.
 Du Ji drowned in the river.
 Cao Pi is said to have wept upon hearing news of Du Ji's death, and wrote that he "epitomised loyalty".
 Du Ji was posthumously granted the office of Minister Coachman (太僕), which his son Du Shu (杜恕) inherited.

 Historiography

 The only surviving source for Du Ji's biographical information is the Records of the Three Kingdoms, in which his life history is related unusually hagiographically.
 Conversations with no possible recorders are presented, and Du Ji is portrayed as a perfect, sagely governor who taught his subjects industry, culture and loyalty to the death.
-This is perhaps one of the faults of the Records of the Three Kingdoms inherited from the Book of Wei, whose authors would have been sensitive to the fact that Du Ji's grandson was the emperor's uncle.
+This is perhaps one of the faults of the Records of the Three Kingdoms inherited from the Book of Wei, whose authors would have been sensitive to the fact that Du Ji's grandson was Emperor Wu's uncle.